urbanware-org/salomon/README.md

 ### Documentation files

-Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with further usage examples.
+Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with further information and usage examples.

 ## Requirements